ashram15/system_health_monitor/README.md

 ### About this Project
 This project is a distributed system designed to monitor the health (CPU, RAM, Disk usage) of multiple remote machines in real-time.
-It was architected to simulate enterprise-level infrastructure monitoring tools like Datadog or Prometheus.

 It consists of two distinct microservices: